Where the body meets the business

 The Somatic Cost of Leadership: What Your Body Knows That Your Mind Can’t Explain

 Leaders who operate at high levels of complexity rarely turn the same quality of attention toward their own bodies that they give to everything else they're responsible for.
-The cumulative somatic cost of isn't burnout.
+The cumulative somatic cost of sustained leadership isn't burnout.
 It's what's happening in the body long before burnout has a name.

 Continue Reading